 Creating and Posting Job Positions

-Departments that have received a budget allocation from the Office of the Provost may create and post job listings in the Federal Work-Study online system.
+Departments that have received a budget allocation from the Federal Work Study Office may create and post job listings in the Federal Work-Study online system.
 To begin, request permission to log in as an employer.

 Off-campus agencies may qualify as FWS employers if they are federal, state, municipal, or private not-for profit organizations, they are willing to contribute 25% of the student’s salary, and the employment opportunity they offer meets the requisites listed below.
 Private not-for-profit organizations must submit a copy of the 501C-3 Letter from the IRS (Tax Exemption Letter).
 The work to be performed by the student under the Off-Campus Federal Work-Study Program must be work in the public interest, which: